willemjanvdun/OCA_notes/notes.md

 - You cannot access a private member of a superclass
 - If you declare a field to be final, it must be explicitly initialized by the time the creation of an object of the class is complete.
 So you can either initialize it immediately.
 You can't change its value once it is set.
 - Protected is not a valid way to encapsulate a field because any class in a package can access the field.
+- If evaluation of the left-hand operand of a binary operator completes abruptly, no part of the right-hand operand appears to have been evaluated.
+- private->'no modifier'->protected->public (no modifier is default and means the method will be accessible only to all the classes in the same package. (i.e. not even to the subclass if the subclass is in a different package.))

 ## Casting
 - A char value can ALWAYS be assigned to an int variable, since the int type is wider than the char type.
 So casting ```char c``` to ```int i``` is valid.